Firefly Nights

 How Much is the Entry Fee?

 To access the after-hours Firefly Nights event, all guests must purchase an after-hours pass.
-This pass is $14 for a vehicle with up to 8 people.
+The pass is $14 for a vehicle with up to 8 people.

 The proceeds go towards supporting the Friends of Blue Spring State Park.
-This price is in addition to the daily park entrance fees:
+The pass is in addition to the daily Park Entrance fees:

 $4 for a single occupant vehicle